Labour Overview - Jamaica

 Under the Jamaica National Insurance Scheme, a person is entitled to a retirement benefit if he or she has reached retirement age as follows:

-and who in either case has made the required NIS contributions and has ceased gainful employment permanently.
+for a woman who is aged 60 or over and who in either case has made the required NIS contributions and has ceased gainful employment permanently.

 Individuals who continue to work, will continue to make contributions while gainfully employed until aged 65 (woman) or 70 (man).

 To qualify for a pension payable for life an individual must have made a minimum of 156 contributions (made on a weekly basis) with an average of at least 13 per year.
 When contributions are inadequate for a pension, a one-time grant may be awarded provided the contributor had made a minimum 52 weekly contributions.